Example form: Event registration

 If the option for two tickets is selected, this form is set to display additional fields.

 In the edit mode of the form, we can look at the display rules for the fields we want to pop up when two tickets are being purchased.
 The display rules are based on a value being passed through the "tickets" field of the form.

-In this case if the field "equals" 200 (meaning the value of the amount field is $200), we want to show the text box to collect guest information.
+In this case, if the field "equals" 200 (meaning the value of the amount field is $200), we want to display the text box to collect guest information.

 First, you'll want to first make sure your general settings for record matching and updating are set the way you want them.

 Scanning down the mapping page, you'll see that standard fields are mapped automatically, such as the name and email address of the person completing the form.

 One of the fields worth taking a closer look at, though, is the Gift field.

 Note that the value being passed in the field titled "Tickets" is the dollar ($) amount, not the quantity.
 This field should automatically map to "Gift amount".
 You also want to map "Submission Date" to "Gift date".
 Every gift in LGL requires a date. ( NOTE: If no date is provided when someone submits your form, LGL Forms will automatically assign the submission date as the gift date.)